What You Need to Know About Airborne Asbestos

 Asbestos is a naturally occurring mineral that is known to have heat resistant properties and has been used in old homes for many years in the past.
 It is often mixed with other materials or fabric to create strong and durable products such as insulation.
 However, there’s a tradeoff.
 Asbestos can be extremely harmful if inhaled.
 It is known – proven by many studies - to cause serious health conditions including but not limited to lung cancer, asbestosis and mesothelioma.
 Therefore, asbestos has now been banned by most countries.
 Asbestos removal services in Toronto exist for this very reason.

-With IICRC Certified, trained technicians, free financing, and emergency services, Canada’s Restoration Services aims to prevent exposure at work or at home.
+With IICRC Certified, trained technicians, and emergency services, Canada’s Restoration Services aims to prevent exposure at work or at home.
 When you come to CRS for asbestos removal services in Toronto, we provide comprehensive asbestos inspections and asbestos testing in Toronto to effectively identify and remove hazardous materials on your commercial or residential property.

 Read on to learn more about what airborne asbestos are, where they can be found, and how asbestos testing in Toronto can help.